all-umass/superman/README.md

 Python versions 2.7 and 3.4+ are supported.

-Linux users can install pre-built wheels using `pip`:

-    pip install --only-binary :all: superman

-Others must must build from source, so make sure you have a working C compiler, Python headers, and OpenMP before proceeding.
+The library contains some Cython code that must be compiled, so make sure you have a working C compiler, Python headers, and OpenMP before proceeding.

     pip install Cython
     pip install superman